Buyers emerge for Metro and North & South; Listener still up in the air

 Who are the new owners at Metro and North & South?

-North & South Media is the first business to be registered by Konstantin Richter in New Zealand.
+North & South Media is the first business to be registered by Konstantin Richter and Verena Friederike Hasel in New Zealand.

-A North Shore resident, Richter is an experienced journalist who has written extensively for Politico and the German newspaper Die Welt.
+North Shore residents, they are both experienced journalists who have written extensively for numerous local and international publications.

 Chesterman is a more familiar figure in New Zealand business circles.